 AMD Zen 4 Ryzen 7000 600-Series with AM5 Socket: X670E Extreme, X670, and B650 Motherboards

-AMD's socket AM4 has served for five years across five CPU generations, four architectures, four process nodes, 125+ processors, and 500+ motherboard designs, so it's time for a new socket, AM5, which also means a refreshed series of motherboards.
+AMD's socket AM4 has served for five years across five CPU generations, four architectures, four process nodes, 125+ processors, and 500+ motherboard designs.
+It all started with the lowly A-Series 'Carrizo' chips that came before even Ryzen so it's time for a new socket, AM5, which also means a refreshed series of motherboards.

 The Raphael processors will drop into a new AM5 socket that supports the PCIe 5.0 and DDR5 interfaces, matching Alder Lake on the connectivity front.
-The Socket AM5 motherboards will expose up to 24 lanes of PCIe 5.0 to the user, the most PCIe 5.0 lanes direct from the socket in the industry, and leverage an additional four lanes of PCIe 5.0 to connect to the chipset (less expensive motherboards can use PCIe 5.0 to the chipset).
-All of the new 600-series chipsets are fanless.
+The Socket AM5 motherboards will expose up to 24 lanes of PCIe 5.0 to the user, the most PCIe 5.0 lanes direct from the socket in the industry, and leverage an additional four lanes of PCIe 5.0 to connect to the chipset (less expensive motherboards can use a PCIe 4.0 connection to the chipset, AMD recently qualified the interface for Ryzen 7000).
+AMD also appears to support PCIe lane bifurcation to carve a connection into different allocations (turning an x8 slot into two x4 interfaces, for instance, which is very helpful for SSDs).
+Intel's Alder Lake doesn't support PCIe lane bifurcation, and it isn't clear if Raptor Lake will.
+Additionally, all of AMD's new 600-series chipsets are fanless.

 The chipset also supports up to 14 SuperSpeed USB ports up to 20Gbps and Type-C, along with support for Wi-Fi 6E with DBS and BlueTooth LE 5.2.
 AMD also recently added support for USB 4 to its Ryzen platform, so that'll be supported, too.
 AMD hasn't specified, but the Wi-Fi 6E support comes as a discrete chip from the company's initiative with MediaTek (some MSI boards, for instance, use the RZ616).
+We also expect to see other discrete chips for support for 40 Gbps USB 4.0 Type-C ports, which we've already seen on some flagship AM5 motherboards — it's clear that AMD has vastly improved its connectivity options.
 The Ryzen 7000 chips also feature the SVI3 power infrastructure that supports more power phases from the motherboard and enables faster voltage response.

 The X670E 'Extreme' chipset will support PCIe 5.0 for two graphics slots and one M.2 NVMe SSD port.
-This chipset is designed for motherboards that aim for extreme overclockability, carving out a new tier above AMD's standard lineup.
+This chipset is designed for motherboards that aim for extreme overclockability and connectivity, carving out a new tier above AMD's standard lineup.
+Paired with the higher 170W TDPs supported for some Ryzen 7000 chips, this platform will likely serve as a quasi-Threadripper replacement for enthusiast-class rigs.

 The X670 chipset powers the 'standard' high end motherboards and will come in multiple flavors with varying PCIe support.
 The M.2 port will support the PCIe 5.0 interface, but the first graphics slot can support either a peak of PCIe 4.0 or PCIe 5.0, which will vary by the motherboard.
-This offers a lower-cost sub-tier of PCIe 4.0 X670 motherboards.
+This offers a lower-cost sub-tier of PCIe 4.0 X670 motherboards, allowing enthusiasts to avoid paying the extra costs associated with PCIe 5.0.

 Socket AM5 motherboards support up to four display outs via HDMI 2.1 Fixed Rate Link (FRL) and Displayport 1.4 High Bit Rate 3 (HBR3) outputs, powered by the RDNA 2 graphics engine onboard the 6nm I/O die in the Ryzen 7000 processors.